-If you are upgrading from a version that is older than 2019.1, services are NOT restarted after the upgrade in Phase 5, except on the master.
+If you are upgrading from a version that is older than 2019.1, services

+Chapter 9.
+Tools and Scripts - 57 of 107 are NOT restarted after the upgrade in Phase 5, except on the master.
 Services must be restarted manually on all other servers.
 For these 'to-or-thru' 2019.1 upgrades, after ensuring all replicas/edges are caught up (per 'p4 pull -lj'), shutdown all servers other than the master.

-Proceeding outer-to-inner, execute this script like so on all machines except the master:

-- 1. Deploy new executables in /p4/sdp/helix_binaries

-- 2. Stop p4d.

-- 3. Run 'verify_sdp.sh -skip cron'; fix problems if needed until it reports clean.

-- 4. Run 'upgrade.sh -M' to update symlinks.

-- 5. Do the upgrade manually with: p4d -xu

-- 6. Leave the server offline.

-On the master, execute like this:

-- 1. Deploy new executables in /p4/sdp/helix_binaries - 2.
-Run 'verify_sdp.sh -skip cron'; fix problems if needed until it reports clean. - 3. upgrade.sh

-When the script completes (it will wait for 'p4 storage' upgrades), restart services manually after the upgrade in the 'inner-to-outer' direction.
-Restart services on replicas/edges going inner-to-outer

-This procedure requiring extra steps is specific to 'to-or-thru' P4D 2019.1 upgrades.
+Proceeding outer-to-inner, execute this script like so on all machines except the master: 1.
+Deploy new executables in /p4/sdp/helix_binaries 2.
+Stop p4d.
+3. Run 'verify sdp.sh -skip cron, version'; fix problems if needed until it reports clean.
+4. Run 'upgrade.sh -M' to update symlinks.
+5. Do the upgrade manually with: p4d -xu 6.
+Leave the server offline.
+On the master, execute like this: 1.
+Deploy new executables in /p4/sdp/helix_binaries 2.
+Run 'verify_sdp.sh -skip cron, version'; fix problems if needed until it reports clean.
+3. upgrade.sh When the script completes (it will wait for 'p4 storage' upgrades), restart services manually after the upgrade in the 'inner-to-outer' direction.
+Restart services on replicas/edges going inner-to-outer This procedure requiring extra steps is specific to 'to-or-thru' P4D 2019.1 upgrades.
 For upgrades starting from P4D 2019.1 or later, things are simpler.

-UPGRADES FOR P4D 2019.1+

-For ugprades where the P4D start version is 2019.1 and going to any subsequent version, run this script going outer-to-inner.
+UPGRADES FOR P4D 2019.1+ For upgrades where the P4D start version is 2019.1 and going to any subsequent version, run this script going outer-to-inner.
 On each machine, it leaves the services online and running.
-Going in the outer-to-inner direction an all servers, do:

-- 1. Deploy new executables in /p4/sdp/helix binaries - 2.
-Run 'verify sdp.sh -skip cron'; fix problems if needed until it reports clean. - 3. upgrade.sh

-UPGRADE PREPARATION

-The steps for deploying new binaries to server amchines and running verify_sdp.sh (and potentially correcting any issues it discovers) can and should be done before the time or even day of any planned upgrade.
+Going in the outer-to-inner direction an all servers, do: 1.
+Deploy new executables in /p4/sdp/helix_binaries 2.
+Run 'verify_sdp.sh -skip cron, version'; fix problems if needed until it reports clean.
+3. upgrade.sh UPGRADE PREPARATION The steps for deploying new binaries to server machines and running verify sdp.sh (and potentially correcting any issues it discovers) can and should be done before the time or even day of any planned upgrade.